NYPL/digarch/staging/FTK-Processing-Instructions.md

 ![](dapi/media/image17.png)

 * Click the arrow for
-the top of the hierarchy (always titled Evidence) then click again to remove the selection to reset QuickPix.
+the top of the hierarchy (Evidence) then click again to remove the selection to reset QuickPix.
 This will remove all files from the File List.

+#### File List
+-   Expand fields or hide fields that are not useful to you in the File List, which makes up the bottom half of the screen.

+-   Click on any field in the File List to sort that field.

+    -   Sort by hash (MD5, SHA1, or SHA256) to identify duplicates.

+    -   Sort by Name to identify similar file names.

+    -   Sort by Path to see the original arrangement on the disk images including which files were in a which folder.

+    -   Sort Modified date to see date ranges.

+-    Use the Category field instead of the Ext field when identifying formats if FTK does not recognize the correct extension.

+#### File Content Window

 * Highlight a file in the File List and FTK will attempt to render the file in the File Content window Natural pane using an